Labyrinths & Liontaurs

 Spells: phase door (arcane 13)

-Special: On command, once per day, you can use this rod to create a physical passage through wooden, plaster, or stone walls, but not through metal or other harder materials.
+Special: On command, once per day, you can use this rod to create a physical passage through solid material.
 The passage is 5 feet deep per two caster levels, and lasts for one hour per caster level.
 If the wall's thickness is more than the depth of the passage created, then the rod simply makes a niche or short tunnel.
 When the effect ends, creatures within the passage are ejected out the nearest exit.
-This rod can be used as if it were a light mace.
+This rod can be used as if it were a +1 masterwork light mace.

 Rod of Sanctuary